-``Upon returning home, he was diagnosed with post-traumatic stress disorder, yet his passion and commitment to our country and his fellow service members did not end,'' Sanchez said on the House floor in 2019.
+``Upon returning home, he was diagnosed with post-traumatic stress disorder, yet his passion and commitment to our country and his fellow service members did not end,'' Sanchez said in 2019.

 ``Many of our veterans at the time found themselves caught in and confused by the crossfire of the public debate over the war in Vietnam.
 At times, some faced sharp criticism and isolation.

 ``Mr. Ramos saw this and decided to do something about it.
 He dedicated his time delivering a message of his experience and those of his fellow veterans to those that would listen at universities, schools and prisons.
 He undertook a grueling cross-country bicycle trek to draw attention to and advocate for the long overdue welcome home that Vietnam War veterans never received.''

 Sanchez said renaming the post office building will enable Ramos' work to live on.